 "It is extremely difficult to identify unequivocal predictor factors that can be used to accurately predict the outcome of surgery."

-As a chiropractor, Florida Wellness & Rehabilitation Centers believes that surgery should be the absolute last resort for treating back pain.
-Chiropractic care works to restore your spine to its normal function--without the need of high-risk surgery or drugs--and many studies have documented the usefulness of chiropractic for back pain.
+As a chiropractor, Florida Wellness & Rehabilitation Centers is convinced that surgery should be the absolute last choice for treating back pain.
+Chiropractic works to restore your spine to its normal function--without high-risk surgery or drugs--and many research studies have confirmed the efficacy of chiropractic for back pain.

 - Keeney BJ, Fulton-Kehoe D, Turner JA, Wickizer TM, Chan KC, Franklin GM.
 Early predictors of lumbar spine surgery after occupational back injury: results from a prospective study of workers in Washington State.
 Spine 2013;38(11):953-964.